erikdmitchell/em-wp-theme/readme.txt

 = 0.2.0 =

- * Updated SASS so all colors are variables
+ * Enhancement - SASS so all colors are variables
+ * Enhancement - updated emwptheme-theme.js jQuery compatability

 = 0.1.0 =